RasaHQ/rasa/docs/user-guide/running-the-server.rst

 Rasa can load your model in three different ways:

-1. Load the model specified via ``-m`` from your local storage system,
+1. Fetch the model from a server (see :ref:`server_fetch_from_server`), or
-2. Fetch the model from a server (see :ref:`server_fetch_from_server`), or
+2. Fetch the model from a remote storage (see :ref:`cloud-storage`).
-3. Fetch the model from a remote storage (see :ref:`cloud-storage`).
+3. Load the model specified via ``-m`` from your local storage system,

-Rasa tries to load a model in the above mentioned order, i.e. it only tries to load your model from a server if it could not find the model on your local storage system.
+Rasa tries to load a model in the above mentioned order, i.e. it only tries to load your model from your local storage system if no model server and no remote storage were configured.

 .. warning::